 - How much are people throughout the State of Michigan actually paying for car insurance?

 Next week I’ll discuss each of these points in greater detail, starting Monday with auto insurance company profitability.

-This is the first entry in a series on what we auto accident attorneys at Michigan Auto Law believe the public must ask our state legislators, and the No-Fault insurance companies that do business in Michigan, if we are being asked to give up essential No-Fault benefits and protections under any proposed No-Fault insurance reform plan.
-Our previous entries are:
+This is the first entry in a six-part series on what we auto accident attorneys at Michigan Auto Law believe the public must ask our state legislators, and the No-Fault insurance companies that do business in Michigan, if we are being asked to give up essential No-Fault benefits and protections under any proposed No-Fault insurance reform plan.
+Our other entries are:

 - Part 1: Do you trust insurance companies enough for MI No-Fault system change?

 - Part 2: Big winner under reform?
 No-Fault insurance company profits

 - Part 3: MI car insurance claim denials up 236%.
 Is fraud reform the answer?

 - Part 4: What No-Fault insurance savings can reform really bring?

 - Part 5: Using Michigan car insurance rates to judge No-Fault reform promises